Births, Marriages, Deaths and DivorceBefore 1837

 Statutory registers of Birth, Marriage and Death for Scotland 1855-2006 can be viewed on-line at Scotland's People [pay per view web site].

 We do not hold any divorce records, but Findmypast contains the index to Divorce and Matrimonial Causes 1858-1903.
-Free access to findmypast is available at Manchester Room@City Library.
+Free access to findmypast is available at any Manchester City Council library.

 The National Archives have produced a good guide on Divorce records.